tragedians/tragedians/README.md

 🌻 Pronouns: He/It/Ey/Hu (no They)

-📚 My "on-going" project is my [Neocities] Project: ternoonvoid !
+📚 My "on-going" project is my [Neocities]: ternoonvoid !

 📫 Reach me at [Tumblr] - consciouschunkofmoss 🤍